 Did you know you can make coconut whipped cream from pure canned coconut milk?
-Coconut whipped cream is the perfect vegan or lactose-free substitute for heavy cream!
+Coconut whipped cream is the perfect vegan or lactose-free substitute for regular whipped cream!

 After 8 hours or so in the fridge, you can open your can and you’ll see that the top of the coconut milk has solidified.
 Scoop the solidified coconut milk into your mixing bowl.
 Use the coconut “water” that remains in the can in smoothies!

-Beat the solidified coconut milk for 3-4 minutes or until fluffy and creamy, adding a drizzle of honey if desired OR a sprinkle of confectioner’s sugar.
+Beat the coconut milk solids for 3-4 minutes or until fluffy and creamy, adding a drizzle of honey if desired OR a sprinkle of confectioner’s sugar.

-- 1 14-ounce can full-fat coconut milk (I found mine in the international aisle)
+- 1 (14) ounce can full-fat coconut milk or coconut cream (I found mine in the international aisle)

-- Chill beaters and mixing bowl (optional) for 10-15 minutes before whipping cream.
+Optional: chill beaters and mixing bowl for 10-15 minutes before whipping cream.

-- Scoop solidified coconut milk into the chilled mixing bowl, leaving the coconut water behind.
-Beat the coconut solids for 5-8 minutes on medium speed until creamy, adding honey if desired.
-If cream begins to thin, refrigerate it again, and it will thicken back up, unlike normal heavy cream.
+Scoop solidified coconut milk into the chilled mixing bowl, leaving the coconut water behind.
+Beat the coconut solids for 5-8 minutes on medium speed until creamy, adding honey or confectioner's sugar if desired.
+If cream begins to thin, refrigerate it again, and it will thicken again, unlike normal heavy cream.

 If making berry parfaits, layer berries and coconut cream in small jars or bowls and enjoy!
 Whipped coconut cream will stay good in the refrigerator for up to 4 days.